timwhat/Quartz58/JOURNAL.md

 - After spending a afternoon jumping down the rabithole of powering these sk6812mini's looking in various discord servers I found out you also need level shifters and capacitors for these leds are 5v
 - Since by board doesnt really have room for this + this would add tons of complexity I finally made the call to ditch them, they will prob be present in the next revisions of this board
 - Also I found leds such as the sk6805 which does work at 3.3v, but they are wayyy too small and difficult to solder for my experience so yea
-- Thus now that I didn't need the LED's instead of having to choose to use the mx or choc sockets in a switch location I remembered that I saw a board that used both
+- Thus now that I didn't need the LED's, instead of having to choose to use the mx or choc sockets in a switch location I remembered that I saw a board that used both
   - Since I couldn't find a footprint for this I decided to repeat what I did with the og mxchoc hs footprint and just make it again but the choc socket this time would be on the bottom
   - Also I had to turn some of the holes into edge cuts so they wouldn't produce a warning where the two holes were too close